 A quick way to calm down is to breathe slowly from your diaphragm.
-Try standing up and breathing in through your nose, hold it for a few seconds, and let the breath out through your mouth.
-As you breathe imagine you are filling up a balloon (in) and deflating it (out).
+Try standing up and breathing in through your nose, holding it for a few seconds, and letting the breath out through your mouth.
+As you breathe, imagine you are filling up a balloon (in) and deflating it (out).

 True it may be cold outside, but breathing in that fresh air can help give you a change of perspective and reinvigorate you.
-Additionally sunlight boosts seratonin, the neurotransmitter responsible for regulating appetite, sleep, memory and mood.
+Plus sunlight boosts serotonin, the neurotransmitter responsible for regulating appetite, sleep, memory, and mood.

 If you feel yourself starting to slip into negativity and sadness, look around for one or two things to be grateful for.

 Try not to get stuck on the negative aspects of your holiday that you can't change, but take advantage of those that you can.
 You can't control the fact that the holidays are different now that your loved one is gone, but you can try and focus on the things that still manage to make you feel happiness and comfort.
-You can't force your uncle to stop rambling on about his enraging political beliefs, but you can choose to leave the room and walk away from an anxiety provoking situation.
+Just like you can't force your uncle to stop rambling on about his enraging political beliefs, but you can choose to leave the room and walk away from an anxiety-provoking situation.

 Are there kids underfoot?
-As someone who frequently walks away from the grownups to quietly color or sit on the swings with the kids, I can personally attest to the benefits of escaping the adult world for a little play.
-Bonus: if the kids are outside kicking the soccer ball or throwing around a football, you get the added stress releasing benefits of exercise.
-No joke, taking a few minutes to play can be a great pick me up and exactly the break you need.
+As someone who frequently walks away from the grown-ups to quietly color or sit on the swings with the kids, I can personally attest to the benefits of escaping the adult world for a little play.
+Bonus: If the kids are outside kicking the soccer ball or throwing around a football, you get the added stress releasing benefits of exercise.
+No joke, taking a few minutes to play can be a great pick-me-up and may be exactly the break you need.

-Sometimes it's the only viable escape route, but it will do the trick.
-Lock the door behind you, sit for a few minutes, close your eyes and take deep breaths.
+Sometimes it's the only viable escape route!
+Lock the door behind you, sit for a few minutes, close your eyes, and take deep breaths.

 Laughter increases blood flow and can help you to reset a negative attitude.
-Go hang out with your funniest aunt, tell a funny story, or my personal favorite, watch a funny Youtube video.
+So go hang out with your funniest aunt, tell a funny story, or—my personal favorite—watch a funny Youtube video.